Frequently asked questions

 How long does it take to complete teacher training?

 The majority of teacher training courses last a year.
 There are opportunities to complete a part-time course.

 Do I need classroom experience before I apply?

 School experience isn’t a mandatory requirement.
 However, school experience will provide you with the opportunity to see inside a modern classroom and observe lessons.
 Classroom experience can help you find out how teaching has changed since you were at school and this may help you decide whether teaching is for you - - it could also strengthen your application.
-We can help you gain school experience via our School Experience Programme.
+We can help you gain school experience via our Get School Experience service.

 What if my degree doesn't relate to the subject I want to teach?

 If you don't have a degree in the subject you want to train in, you could complete a fully-funded subject knowledge enhancement (SKE) course – these are available if you have plenty of work experience in the subject you want to teach or you have a relevant A level.
 You should contact your chosen teacher training provider for more information around available SKE courses and your eligibility.

 Where can I find more information about teacher training in Wales, Scotland and Northern Ireland?